 17 Month Old Sleep Schedule with Two Naps:

 This is one possible daily routine for a 17 month old.
-We want to continue offering food and drink about every 2-3.5 hours according to hunger cues.
 Keep in mind, for some 17 month olds, two naps of 1.5 hours each are needed, while for others, a 30-60 minute nap and a 2 hour nap works best.

 Text version of 17 Month Old Sleep Schedule with Two Naps table